flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### GALY & CAB

 - AUTO:
     - Cabin power is supplied (main galley, secondary galley, in-seat).
-Power supply is dropped (shed) wheno nly one generator is operating.
+Power supply is dropped (shed) when only one generator is operating.
 All galleys are available when the APU GEN or EXT PWR is supplying power.
 - OFF:
     - No power supply to the cabin.
 - FAULT: